Graylog2/graylog2-server/data-node/migration/Migration.md

 You should be able to always start over by doing a `docker compose down -v` and taking back any modifications on the files.

 #### The file `cert.sh`
 Use the `cert.sh` script to generate the certificate certificates for the OpenSearch cluster.
+Use "password" as the password for certificate related stuff so that it matches the other scripts/files.

 For a cluster that uses no certificates, don't create certificates.
 Remove the following lines from each OpenSearch service in `docker-compose.yml`: